robertranjan/kpcli/README.md

         ( added )  Root/H&R handr block 2022
         ( added )  Root/Income Tax

-### diff between kdbx
+### steps

-1. Find the previous backup and decrupt to tmp/
-2. List all entries from tmp/{}.kdbx
+1. List all entries from KDBX_DATABASE.kdbx to ./database1.out
-3. List all entries from actual/{}.kdbx
+2. List all entries from DATABASE_BACKUP.kdbx to ./database2.out
-4. Run a diff and show the diffs
+3. Run a diff between ./database1.out and ./database2.out and show the diffs